 Winter is one of the BEST times to get out of the house and into nature in Huntsville!
 With our mild winters, we can enjoy the outdoors all season long.
 After the trees have dropped their leaves to make a soft blanket over the trail, it’s the easiest time of year to spot wildlife.
 And when the trees have dropped their leaves, our fungi reign supreme, and many forest plants are green all year round.

 One of Huntsville’s hidden gems, the Madison County Nature Trail on Green Mountain is a quiet park with a 1 ½ mile nature trail circling a large lake high above the city.
-The park also offers a large picnic area and pavilion, accessible restrooms, chapel, covered bridge and an old cabin.
+The park also offers a large picnic area and pavilion, accessible restrooms, a chapel, a covered bridge, and an old cabin.

-Home to ducks, geese, deer and many birds, numerous benches are along the trail for stopping to rest or just enjoying this quiet getaway under the trees.
-Sky Lake is stocked with bass, bluegill and catfish.
-Anglers under 16 and over 60 can fish Monday through Friday for a $1.50 fee.
+Home to ducks, geese, deer, and many birds, numerous benches are along the trail for stopping to rest or just enjoying this quiet getaway under the trees.
+Sky Lake is stocked with bass, bluegill, and catfish.
+Anglers under 16 and over 60 can fish Monday through Friday for a $3.00 fee.

 Need to stretch your legs after a big family meal or walk off some holiday treats?
 Bring the whole family!
 The trail loop is easy and family-friendly, and leashed pets are welcome.